 - Social withdrawal

 Psychotherapy is widely recommended and used in treating schizophrenia.
-Finding a therapist or counselor to work with can help those affected with schizophrenia to increase social skills, develop higher self-esteem, and gain insight to the mental health issues accompanying the condition.
 In severe episodes of schizophrenia, hospitalization may occur.
 This may be voluntary or involuntary based on the situation.
 Schizophrenia may lead to other medical issues that need to be treated.

 - Typical (conventional) antipsychotics: These are also referred to as first-generation antipsychotics.
 They have a greater potential for causing side effects than newer atypical antipsychotics.
 This group contains drugs such as Thorazine (chlorpromazine), Prolixin (fluphenazine), Haldol (haloperidol), and Trilafon (perphenazine).